jotego/jtcores/README.txt

 1942/hdl        Verilog files of the clone for MiST 1942/zxuno      files for ZX-UNO version
 1942/mist       Quartus files for MiST version

+1943            MiST board version of 1943 arcade game 1943/hdl        Verilog files of the clone for MiST 1943/mist       Quartus files for MiST version

 Clone Structure
 ===============